 Look what you can do with a bit of delicious beer and an easy vegan cheese sauce!
-This beer cheddar bread bowl dip was made by John as part of our cooking with booze challenge on our YouTube channel.
-And we think it makes the perfect party dish for this new years eve!
+This beer cheddar bread bowl dip was made by John as part of our cooking with booze challenge on our YouTube channel and we think it makes the perfect party dish for new years eve!

 ** serves 4 to 6 people

 1/2 C raw cashews (soaked for 20 minutes in hot water)